roulette wheel with dynamic orange cloudbet logo in the background

 Tiers – or Tiers de Cylindre

-This is a way of betting on the 12 numbers opposite the 0 on the wheel (running from 27 round to 33).
+This is a way of betting on the 12 numbers opposite the 0 on the wheel (running from 27 rounds to 33).
 This bet is always six chips, or a multiple of six, placed as splits between the numbers.

 Voisins – or Voisin du Zero